dylanmeca/dylanmeca/README.md

 <h1 align="center">🖥️ Dylan Meca 📚</h1>
 <h3 align="center">🛡️ Python Developer 👨‍💻</h3>

-I am Dylan Meca, a highly trained software developer 🖥️ in the Python language 🐍.
+I'm Dylan Meca, a software developer 🖥️ highly trained in the Python language 🐍 with experience developing automation tools. 🤖

 In addition to my experience in software development, I also have a passion for technological dissemination and education 👨‍💻.
 I share content on [YouTube](https://www.youtube.com/c/DylanMeca) to inform and educate people about the latest trends in the technology industry 🏭 and to explain complex concepts clearly and accessible. 📜